clarity-lang/book/src/ch04-03-maps.md

 ;; Insert a value.
 (map-insert scores tx-sender u100)

-;; This second insert will fail because the key already exists.
+;; This second insert will do nothing because the key already exists.
 (map-insert scores tx-sender u200)

 ;; The score for tx-sender will be u100.